Symmetry Analysis of Tensors in the Honeycomb Lattice of Edge-Sharing Octahedra: Summary of Predictions for Experiments

 We also obtained the most general forms of the thermal conductivity tensor $\kappa_{ij}(\mathbf{H})$ for crystals of various point groups in an external magnetic field along the high-symmetry directions $e_1$, $e_2$, and $e_3$ \mbox{($e_1$ = zigzag direction, $e_2$ = armchair direction,} \mbox{$e_3$ = out-of-plane direction;)}.
 We looked at the components of $\kappa_{ij}(\mathbf{H})$ that are even and odd functions of the magnetic field $\mathbf{H}$ separately, where the even terms correspond to the thermomagnetic conductivity and the odd terms correspond to the thermal Hall conductivity.
 These results are also listed in \mbox{Table~\ref{tab:general_forms_of_tensors}}.
 We now highlight some notable predictions for the thermal conductivity tensor for crystals of various point groups.

 For crystals with $C_3^{e_3}$ symmetry (i.e., belonging to the trigonal point groups $3$, $\bar{3}$, $32$, or $\bar{3}m$) in an external magnetic field: \begin{itemize} \item When $\mathbf{H}$ points perpendicular to the plane (i.e., along $e_3$), $\kappa_{ij}(\mathbf{H})$ has continuous rotational symmetry with respect to this axis, so the thermal conductivity and thermal Hall conductivity behave the same way along all in-plane directions, including low-symmetry directions. \end{itemize} For crystals with $C_2^{e_2}$ symmetry (i.e., belonging to the monoclinic point groups $2$ or $2/m$, or to the trigonal point groups $32$, or $\bar{3}m$) in an external magnetic field: \begin{itemize} \item In an external magnetic field $\mathbf{H}$ along the in-plane zigzag axis $e_1$, applying a heat current $\mathbf{J}_Q$ along $e_1$ can produce a thermal Hall response (i.e., a transverse temperature gradient $\boldsymbol{\nabla} T$ along the high-symmetry armchair axis $e_2$ that reverses direction upon reversing the direction of $\mathbf{H}$).
-This has been observed in a recent thermal Hall experiment on \mbox{$\alpha$-RuCl$_3$} (belonging to the monoclinic point group $2/m$~\cite{Johnson2015}) by Yokoi et al.~\cite{Yokoi2020} (see Fig.~\ref{fig:thermomagnetic_susceptibility-one_example_of_fully_longitudinal_equals_partly_transverse}a with $\delta\mathbf{H}$ replaced by $\mathbf{H}$ for an illustration of the orientations used in this experiment). \item When $\mathbf{H}$ is along the in-plane high-symmetry armchair axis $e_2$, applying a heat current $\mathbf{J}_Q$ along the zigzag axis also $e_1$ \textit{cannot} produce a thermal Hall response (i.e., a transverse temperature gradient $\boldsymbol{\nabla} T$ along $e_2$ that reverses direction upon reversing the direction of $\mathbf{H}$).
-This was also observed in \mbox{$\alpha$-RuCl$_3$} by Yokoi et al.~\cite{Yokoi2020} \item When $\mathbf{H}$ is along the in-plane high-symmetry armchair axis $e_2$, applying a heat current $\mathbf{J}_Q$ along $e_2$ \textit{cannot} produce a thermal Hall response (i.e., a transverse temperature gradient $\boldsymbol{\nabla} T$ along the zigzag axis $e_1$ that reverses direction upon reversing the direction of $\mathbf{H}$).
+This has been observed in a recent thermal Hall experiment on \mbox{$\alpha$-RuCl$_3$} (belonging to the monoclinic point group $2/m$~\cite{Johnson2015}) by Yokoi et al.~\cite{Yokoi2020} (see Fig.~\ref{fig:thermomagnetic_susceptibility-one_example_of_fully_longitudinal_equals_partly_transverse}a with $\delta\mathbf{H}$ replaced by $\mathbf{H}$ for an illustration of the orientations used in this experiment), as well as corroborated analytically and numerically by Chern, Zhang, \& Kim~\cite{Chern2020,Zhang2021}. \item When $\mathbf{H}$ is along the in-plane high-symmetry armchair axis $e_2$, applying a heat current $\mathbf{J}_Q$ along the zigzag axis also $e_1$ \textit{cannot} produce a thermal Hall response (i.e., a transverse temperature gradient $\boldsymbol{\nabla} T$ along $e_2$ that reverses direction upon reversing the direction of $\mathbf{H}$).
+This was also observed in \mbox{$\alpha$-RuCl$_3$} by Yokoi et al.~\cite{Yokoi2020} and corroborated analytically and numerically by Chern et al.~\cite{Chern2020,Zhang2021}. \item When $\mathbf{H}$ is along the in-plane high-symmetry armchair axis $e_2$, applying a heat current $\mathbf{J}_Q$ along $e_2$ \textit{cannot} produce a thermal Hall response (i.e., a transverse temperature gradient $\boldsymbol{\nabla} T$ along the zigzag axis $e_1$ that reverses direction upon reversing the direction of $\mathbf{H}$).
 Relative to the orientations described in the first bullet point, this corresponds to interchanging which vectors point along $e_1$ and $e_2$ (i.e., \mbox{$e_1 \leftrightarrow e_2$}), or equivalently, to rotating the three vectors by $90^\circ$ with respect to the out-of-plane axis. \end{itemize}